alatarus/tree/README.md

 tree
 ====

-Spark Tree component for Flex 4.x
+Spark Tree component for Flex 4.x and HierarchicalList — IList implementation for HierarchicalCollectionView